 An informal accounting, on the other hand, occurs when all interested parties agree that a trustee may proceed with an informal accounting.
 The trustee normally provides the parties with bank statements, and other detailed breakdowns and reports.
 If the trustee prefers, under SCPA § 2202, the trustee can also file with the court a signed instrument from all the interested parties approving the informal accounting and distribution.
 The signed instrument will include an acknowledged receipt of the assets to be distributed, a release from any and all claims arising out of the trustee’s actions or inactions, an agreement to indemnify trustee from any claims from non-signatories, and an agreement to refund any portion of the distribution, should it be found that the distributee was not entitled to receive any portion of the distribution.
 An informal accounting is less expensive because it requires fewer court hearings, less work for attorneys, and payment of lower court fees.
 When a trustee refuses to give an accounting in a formal way, an informal accounting may be a good compromise.

 A hybrid accounting can be an option when the trustee would like a discharge of his liabilities by way of a court decree.
 The trustee can do a hybrid accounting by filing the signed instrument with the request for a court decree.
 In this case, the trustee gets signed instruments from all interested parties and waivers of citation, so the court process is easier and faster.

-What a beneficiary can do when a trustee refuses to give an accounting
+What a beneficiary and their attorney can do when a trustee refuses to give an accounting

 Other Remedies of a Beneficiary